Erik Prince

-Erik Dean Prince (born June 6, 1969) is an American businessman, investor, author, and former U.S. Navy SEAL officer who is the founder of Blackwater.
-He was Blackwater's CEO until 2009 and as its chairman until its sale to a group of investors in 2010.
+Erik Dean Prince (born June 6, 1969) is an American businessman, who is the founder of private military contractor Blackwater.
+He was Blackwater's CEO until 2009 and its chairman until its sale to a group of investors in 2010.
 Prince founded the private equity firm Frontier Resource Group in 2012 and was chairman of the Hong Kong-listed Frontier Services Group until 2021.
 Prince is the son of engineer and businessman Edgar Prince, and the brother of former U.S. secretary of education Betsy DeVos.